Skip to content

 Which to pick, and when

-Eligible Pick Wise if you mainly need to get paid in several currencies, convert larger or irregular amounts, or want a predictable mid-market rate with no weekend surprises.
+Note Pick Wise if you mainly need to get paid in several currencies, convert larger or irregular amounts, or want a predictable mid-market rate with no weekend surprises.
 It is the better money plumbing.

-Note Run both for the most resilient setup.
+Eligible Run both for the most resilient setup.
 Wise for receiving and converting, Revolut for daily spend, and each one as the other's backup card when an income or a checkout hangs on it.

 Depends Watch the edges.
-Revolut's free conversion carries a weekend markup and a monthly cap, and either account can be frozen for review — so never park your whole runway in one app.
+Revolut's free conversion carries a weekend markup and a monthly cap, and either account can be frozen for review, so never park your whole runway in one app.

 The one distinction that decides it

 Strip away the marketing and it comes down to this.
 Wise is built for moving and holding money across borders at the lowest honest margin.
 Revolut is built to be the single app you spend and manage your financial life from.
 Wise shows you the mid-market rate and a separate fee every time, so nothing about the cost is hidden.
-Revolut tucks most of its cost behind plan allowances and a weekday/weekend split — generous when you stay inside the lines, pricier when you stray outside them.
+Revolut tucks most of its cost behind plan allowances and a weekday/weekend split, generous when you stay inside the lines, pricier when you stray outside them.

 For a nomad, the practical read is usually this: invoice and receive through Wise, then spend day-to-day on whichever card hands you the best perks and ATM allowance where you happen to be.
 Neither one wins in the abstract.
 The winner is whichever matches how your money actually flows.